festivities/Blender-miHoYo-Shaders/README.md

 ## Usage
 1. Download a release [here](https://github.com/Festivize/Blender-miHoYo-Shaders/releases).
 2. In a new project with your desired character mesh, append whatever materials the .blend file you downloaded will contain.
-3. Add in the textures - this includes the metallic matcap texture, diffuse textures, lightmaps, etc. **I won't be redistributing them.
-You can datamine them yourself or ask somewhere else.**
+3. Replace the original materials of the mesh with the materials from the .blend file you just appended.
+4. Use this [script](https://github.com/Festivize/Blender-miHoYo-Shaders/tree/main/scripts/genshin-import.py) to import your textures.
-4. Constrain the empty object named *Head Driver* to the head bone of your character with a **Child Of** constraint.
+5. Constrain the empty object named *Head Driver* to the head bone of your character with a **Child Of** constraint.
-5. In the *Global Material Properties* panel, you may wonder what the Body Y and Hair Y values are supposed to be - those correspond to the ramp textures.
+6. In the *Global Material Properties* panel, you may wonder what the Body Y and Hair Y values are supposed to be - those correspond to the ramp textures.
 Refer to this little infographic I [made](https://i.imgur.com/r7BqTBV.png).
-6. I'll be making a video guide soon.
+7. I'll be making a video guide soon.
 If anyone wants to help out, that'd be appreciated.

 ## Milestones
 These shaders aren't meant to be 100% accurate - in fact they will most likely never be until someone blesses us with the decompiled shader code.
 Until then, what I only aim for is to replicate the in-game looks to the best of my ability.